AbdallahSaber7/Hr.System/README.md

 - **ASP.NET Core 7.0**: The application is built on the ASP.NET Core framework.
 - **Entity Framework Core**: We use EF Core for data modelling and database operations.
 - **JWT Authentication**: JSON Web Tokens are used for user authentication.
-- **Angular**: The front-end is developed using Angular.
-- **Reactive Forms**: Angular's reactive forms are used for data entry and validation.
-- **Routing**: Angular routing is implemented for navigating within the application.
-- **Services**: Angular services are used to manage data and perform HTTP requests.
-- **Auth Guard**: Route guards are used to protect routes based on user authentication.
 - **Swagger**: API documentation is generated using Swagger.
 - **SQL Server**: The application uses SQL Server for database storage.